Team-Tritan/IP-Filterer-Regex/ReadMe.md

-## Gets DDOS logs and prints out IPs mf
+## Grabs IPs using regex from a long string of messyness